T. J. Roberts (politician): Kentucky House of Representatives

-T.J.
-Roberts has been described as "Right of Liberty Caucus" in his tenure in the Kentucky House of Representatives.
-In his capacity as a State Representative, T.J.
-Roberts has been an active legislator, sponsoring multiple bills that reflect his commitment to conservative principles and his political platform.
+Roberts has been described as "right of liberty caucus" in his tenure in the Kentucky House of Representatives.
 As of March 2025, he had sponsored 36 bills and two resolutions in the House.

 In his legislative role, Roberts has continued to challenge Governor Andy Beshear.
 In March 2025, he cosponsored HB 6, a measure aimed at curbing the executive branch's authority to issue regulations deemed economically significant.
 Roberts asserted that the bill was necessary to prevent what he described as executive overreach, emphasizing that state agencies should seek legislative approval before enacting substantial regulations.
 Governor Beshear filed a lawsuit to block the implementation of this law, arguing that it represented an unconstitutional power grab by the legislature.

 Notable 2025 bills

 HCR 50, also known as the Kentucky Discipline of Government Efficiency (KY DOGE), would establish an interim task force to examine Executive Branch expenditures, produce cost-saving measures to cut spending in following budget sessions, and move Kentucky toward Zero-Base Budgeting.

 HB 2 entitles individuals who have paid sales taxes on Gold, Silver, and Platinum bullion to refunds, applied retroactively, from the Kentucky Department of Revenue or Governor's office.
 HB 2 became law on March 27, 2025, after the legislature overrode Governor Andy Beshear's veto.

 Known as the Kentucky REINS Act, HB 6 limits the executive branch's authority by requiring legislative approval for economically significant regulations.
 In support of HB 6, which Roberts cosponsored, Roberts spoke on the importance of the legislature being the lawmaking branch, while condemning the Executive Branch's regulations as "Executive Branch lawmaking".
 Governor Andy Beshear named Roberts in a lawsuit over the adoption of HB 6 due to his floor speech.

 HB 82 would expand Kentucky's prohibition on state and local officials enforcing federal gun control laws to all gun control laws enacted after December 15, 1791, the day the Second Amendment of the United States Constitution was ratified.
 Rep. Roberts' HB 82 would have the effect of nullifying all federal gun laws in Kentucky.

 HB 83 would prohibit red flag laws in Kentucky.

 HB 141, also known as the Defend the Guard Act, which Roberts cosponsored with Rep. Candy Massaroni, would have prohibited the federal government from deploying National Guardsmen to combat zones unless Congress passes a declaration of war.

 HB 176 aims to establish a dollar-to-dollar tax refund for Kentuckians who have purchased regulated items under the National Firearms Act, including Suppressors, Short-Barreled Rifles, Short-Barreled Shotguns, and Machine Guns.